 Don’t just take up volunteer work for the sake of your MBA application.
 The admissions committee will see right through it, especially if you just started before applying.
 What you have to show through your volunteer experience is the impact you made in the organization.
 Therefore, go the extra mile while volunteering.
 This volunteer experience will help you:

 - Stand out among your applicant pool

-- Show competencies which might be missing from other areas of your application
+- Show competencies that might be missing from other areas of your application

-- Illustrate achievements which are not a part of your professional experience
+- Illustrate achievements that are not a part of your professional experience

 - Convey your values and character

 - Reinforce your strong candidacy